Group Lesson Information

 FSTE group lessons are taken in addition to the weekly private lesson.
 Students are grouped by ability level rather than age.
 We consider group lessons to be an essential part of Suzuki method instruction.
 To register, students must be studying with a trained Suzuki method teacher.

-December 31: Registration for Spring Semester Opens Online
+August 20: Registration for Fall Semester Opens Online

 ABILITY IS NOT INNATE | ABILITY BEGETS ABILITY